alaamer12/happy_core/docs/source/api_reference.rst

 API Reference
 =============

-This section provides detailed documentation for all public APIs in Happy Core.
+This section provides detailed documentation for all public APIs in True Core.

 Collections Module
 ------------------